Binary Clock

 Overview

-As soon as I arrived at MIT, I decided that I wanted to learn how to use machines and develop my maker skills.
-This is why I made this little project in the Fall of my Freshman Year.
-I really needed a clock in my room but I also wanted it to look "cool" (because duh, who doesn't want their dorm room to look amazing).
-After some research, I found out that there are so many different ways to display time and one of the most striking for me was using binary to show time and this is how my little wooden binary clock house was born.
+When I first got to MIT, I wanted to learn how to use machines and develop my maker skills.
+I really needed a clock in my room but I also wanted it to look "cool" (because who doesn't want their dorm room to look amazing).
+After some late-night browsing, I found out that there are so many different ways to display time and one of the most striking for me was using binary to show time and this is how my little wooden binary clock house was born.

 Sketches done in